Why Do Colors Matter In The Workspace? How should I paint my office?

 How would you change it if you could?

-The design of the workplace plays an integral role in increasing and decreasing the level of stress, happiness, creativity, productivity, and satisfaction of people who work in that environment.
+The design and colors of the workspace plays an integral role in increasing and decreasing the level of stress, happiness, creativity, productivity, and satisfaction of people who work in that environment.

 Color is an essential feature of a design.
 Research and even personal experiences have proven that certain colors have effects on our mood and behavior.